scalawithcats/scala-with-cats/src/raw/foldable-traverse/foldable.md

-# *Foldable*
+## *Foldable*

-The `Foldable` type class captures the concept of data structures that we can iterate over.
+The `Foldable` type class captures the `foldLeft` and `foldRight` methods we're used to in sequences like `Lists`, `Vectors`, and `Streams`.
-`Lists` are foldable, as are `Vectors` and `Streams`.
-Using `Foldable`, we can generalise code across any sequence type.
+Using `Foldable`, we can write generic folds that work with a variety of sequence types.
-We can also invent new sequence types and plug them into our code.
+We can also invent new sequences and plug them into our code.
 `Foldable` gives us great use cases for `Monoids` and the `Eval` monad.

-## Folds and Folding
+### Folds and Folding

-Let's start with a quick recap on the concept of folding.
+Let's start with a quick recap on the general concept of folding.
 In general, a `fold` function allows users to transform one algebraic data type to another.
 For example, the `fold` method on `Option` can return any algebraic data type by providing handlers for the `Some` and `None` cases: